mkloubert/vs-remote-debugger/README.md

 ```
 counter
-Enabled counter with 2 and continued debugging
+Enabled counter with 1234 and continued debugging
+counter pause
+Enabled counter with 1234 and switch to 'pause' mode
 ```

 #### Work with favorites